Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-creation/index.md

 ---
 # Overview

 This guide walks through the steps needed to build and use your own syntax languages with SyntaxEditor.
-Syntax languages are a key part of the SyntaxEditor control product because they are part of the flow that enables syntax highlighting and other features in SyntaxEditor.
+Syntax languages are a key part of the `SyntaxEditor` control product because they are part of the flow that enables syntax highlighting and other features in SyntaxEditor.

-To better illustrate, lets examine the flow that occurs when text is typed into a SyntaxEditor to see how a language is involved in determining how the typed text gets rendered.
+To better illustrate, let's examine the flow that occurs when text is typed into a SyntaxEditor to see how a language is involved in determining how the typed text gets rendered.

 ![Screenshot](../images/input-to-display-flow.png)